ploidyverse/ploidyverseVcf/inst/doc/ploidyverse_VCF_specification.md

 genome(seqinfo(vcf))     # The 'assembly' field
 ```

+A URL and MD5 checksum can also be specified in the contig lines, although I am
+not sure that these are currently supported by VariantAnnotation.

 ## SNP information

 The `INFO` column of the genotypes table can be used to store